varun761/cgpa_calculation/README.md

-# cgpa_calculation
+# Python Project

-Project IIT Mandi
+- parse.csv : Read the data from file, calculate the SGPA and grade